 I would surmise that Elder McConkie’s most overlooked major contribution might be his work on the study helps contained in LDS scriptures, such as chapter headings, some entries in the Bible dictionary, and his assigned oversight of the whole project.
 Yet it is also true that many people have heard of the invaluable work he did.

-Kurt Manwaring: What is one thing that most inspires you about Elder McConkie?
+What is one thing that most inspires Dennis B. Horne about Elder Bruce R. McConkie?

 In the last year, a (likely-genuine) source has come to light, though shared with us by unworthy and deceitful methods, containing an account written by Elder McConkie of a vision of the Savior that he received: